SophieSUN88/AWS_ExploreBySophie/Glue/Readme.md

 - create the connection to RDS
 - create a crawler to generate the table from RDS to Catalog

-3. create the ETL Job
+3. Create the ETL Job
 - Resource: S3 bucket
 - Transfor: rename, drop columns
 - Target: RDS Postgres database